 Based upon Rogerian (Rogers, 1951; 1959) person-centred principles, it views positive change and self-actualization as a driving force in the human psyche (Stober, 2006).

 Coaching, from this point of view, capitalizes on a person’s inherent tendency to self-actualize and looks to stimulate a person’s inherent growth potential.
 This approach, which draws from psychotherapy, places a strong emphasis on the practitioner-client relationship, suggesting that the relationship itself (its warmth and positive regard) is a main ingredient for growth.
-It also promotes a holistic approach, requiring the coach to address all aspects of the person.
+It also promotes a holistic approach, requiring the coach to address all negative and positive aspects of the person.

 This approach is action-focused.
 This means that it looks to the future and seeks to create change and embed it in real-life contexts.
 But, it still leans towards personal development.
 It emphasizes the need for client learning, and to a lesser degree adopts a therapeutic emphasis on the coaching relationship.